 If you are looking for a non profit that can host your local group for climate justice, we have created such legal entity and we are happy to share it with you.
 Read on.

 When collectives or movements start organising, need money, receive money or have expenses, they feel like creating a bank account.
 But in who's name is this bank account going to be?
 Who will have access?
-Who will keep track of the expenses and donation in the google spreadsheet, that everybody has access to and is a chaos in no time?
-And who feels like doing the tax reporting, pay outs etc?
+Who will keep track of the expenses and donation in the spreadsheet, that everybody has access to and is a chaos in no time?
+And who feels like doing the tax reporting, payouts, etc.?
 This is exactly what fiscal hosts help collectives with.

 In short: a fiscal host provides a bank account and a legal entity for all collectives they are hosting, like a big umbrella organisation.

-The platform enables collectives to keep their full autonomy and self regulation, but still use the services of the fiscal host.
-Every collective has their own finance policy.
+The platform enables collectives to keep their full autonomy and self organize, but still use the services of the fiscal host.
+Every collective has their own expense policy.
 The fiscal host merely serves as an administrative help and ensures that the values and principles of the All for Climate community are respected (mostly for ensuring transparency and accountability to that any donor can go through the record of all transactions and have a clear overview of how their money has been spent).

 Using a shared non profit is a bit like sharing a house together.
 It is very convenient, we can share the burden of doing the admin, but it also comes with limitations.

 The All for Climate fiscal host cannot take the legal responsibility of your actions, that would put all the other collectives whenever you do something (and some of the collective are actively engaged in actions of non violent civil disobedience, such as Extinction Rebellion).